 The Saratoga Performing Arts Center (SPAC) and Caffè Lena are jazzing up Saratoga’s second annual Freihofer’s Jazz Festival Friday.
 The two have teamed up to host a pair of intimate performances by 14-time Grammy nominee, composer and pianist Fred Hersch.
-The special performances, entitled “An Evening with Fred Hersch: 50 Years After The Stonewall Riots,” will take place at Caffè Lena on Friday, June 28 at 6:30pm and 8:30pm, respectively, and will pay homage to the 50th Anniversary of the Stonewall Riots in New York City, which sparked the modern gay liberation and LGBTQ rights movements in the United States.
+The special performances, entitled “An Evening with Fred Hersch: 50 Years After The Stonewall Riots,” were originally slated to take place at Caffè Lena on Friday, June 28, but, due to health reasons, have been rescheduled for Sunday, December 22.
+Though happening later than anticipated, the December shows will still pay homage to the 50th Anniversary of the Stonewall Riots in New York City, which sparked the modern gay liberation and LGBTQ rights movements in the United States.
 The award-winning composer will perform both originals and jazz standards, in addition to speaking about how the Stonewall Riots affected him and his development as one of jazz’s most formidable and original pianists.

 “Fred Hersch will be sharing his elegant lyricism on the piano along with his deeply personal story as the first openly gay, HIV-positive jazz player,” President and CEO of SPAC Elizabeth Sobol tells saratoga living.
 “We are privileged to be partnering with Caffè Lena to pay musical tribute to the historical importance of The Stonewall Riots.”